MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 ## Protect your Product Key

-Consider your ePKEA as confidential
+> [!IMPORTANT]
+> **Your ePKEA is confidential**.
+>
-Your ePKEA can activate a large number of Windows IoT Enterprise devices.
-You should consider your ePKEA as highly confidential to avoid it from getting into the hands of a bad operator that could result in the use of your ePKEA as a tool for piracy and drain the available activations associated with your ePKEA.
+> Your ePKEA can activate a large number of Windows IoT Enterprise devices.
+Manage access to your ePKEA as a confidential asset.
+An ePKEA that is leaked to a bad operator could result in piracy and drain the available activations associated with your ePKEA and  prevent your legitimate customers from being able to activate their devices.

 Remove your ePKEA from the registry
 To prevent disclosure attack where malicious code extracts your product key from the image.
-Once a bad operator has extracted the product key from your devices it can be used to enable activation on their own devices, draining the available activations associated with your ePKEA.
+If a bad operator can extract the product key from your devices it could be used to enable activation on their own devices, draining the available activations associated with your ePKEA.

-For Windows IoT Enterprise installations using ePKEA, it's best practice to run SLMGR.vbs /cpky before finalizing your image to remove the product key from the registry to avoid this situation and ensure that your ePKEA activation allotment isn't depleated.
+You should run `SLMGR.vbs /cpky` before finalizing your image to remove the product key from the registry to avoid your ePKEA from a disclosure attack and ensure that your ePKEA activation allotment isn't depleated.

 ```powershell
 Slmgr.vbs /cpky